snakemake-workflows/transcriptome-differential-expression/README.md

-> This project tries to re-vive the project from Oxford Nanopore.
+> This project tries to re-animate the project from Oxford Nanopore.
 Please see their current nextflow implementation as a reference [wf-transcriptomes](https://github.com/epi2me-labs/wf-transcriptomes), which contains functionality for [differential expression](https://github.com/epi2me-labs/wf-transcriptomes#differential-expression).

 -----------------------------